d-quintal/d-quintal.github.io/index.md

 layout: home
 ---

-# My goal is to get your technology to work for you, making your life and your work simpler and more efficient.
+# My goal is to get your technology to work for you

+## making your life and your work simpler and more efficient.

-## I am available for large and small engagements, onsite and remote, in the Boston area and worldwide.
+### I am available for large and small engagements, onsite and remote, in the Boston area and worldwide.
 I work with business clients and in residential settings.

 ### Sample business services: